Tavush Province

 Tavush (Տավուշ, (Note: Classical spelling: Տաւուշ) /hy/) is a province of Armenia located at the northeast of Armenia, bordered by Georgia from the north and Azerbaijan from the east.
 Internally, Tavush borders the Gegharkunik Province from the south, Kotayk Province from the southwest, and the Lori Province from west.
 The capital and largest city of the province is the town of Ijevan.

 Etymology

 The name of the province is derived from Tavush; a variant of the original name of the Tuchkatak canton of the historical Utik province of Ancient Armenia.
 It first appeared during the 9th century as the name of the 9th-century Bagratid fortress near modern-day Berd.

+The ultimate etymology is unknown.
+A recent hypothesis by Hrach Martirosyan suggests a derivation from the Hebrew word "תושב" (tosháv), which means "resider", as the people who lived in Tavush were said to "reside" there.